See more pictures of Cape Arago here:

 The Cape Arago Light is the third of a series of light towers built on Gregory Point and Chiefs Island just south of the entrance to Coos Bay and about 2.5 miles (4 km) north of Cape Arago, Oregon.

-The first light was built in 1866 and was nothing more than a 25 foot (7.6 m) octagonal tower with a steel skeleton base.
-The tower was located on Gregory Point at the northwest end of Chiefs Island and connected to the keeper's residence by a 1,300 foot (400 m) wooden walkway.
+The first light was built in 1866 and was nothing more than an octagonal tower 25 feet (7.6 m) tall with a steel skeleton base.
+The tower was located on Gregory Point at the northwest end of Chiefs Island and connected to the keeper's residence by a wooden walkway 1,300 feet (400 m) long.
 The location was very exposed to dangerous wind and waves and the tower was in frequent need of repair.
 In 1909, a new wooden tower was built on Chiefs Island that was 100 feet (30 m) above sea level and provided much better illumination.
 However, erosion eventually threatened this light as well, and in 1934, a third tower was built that is now the only surviving structure on the island.
-The original lighthouse was blown up with dynamite in 1936, the keeper’s duplex was razed in 1957, and the second lighthouse met the same fate in the 1960s.
+The original lighthouse was blown up with dynamite and removed in 1936, the keeper’s duplex was razed in 1957, and the second lighthouse met the same fate in the 1960s.
 In 1966, the remaining light was automated, and in 1993, the Fresnel lens was replaced with a modern lens.
 The light remained a beacon for Coos Bay until it was decommissioned in 2006.